KatherineMichel/staged-deployment-example/README.md

 ### Create Project Locally and Push to GitHub master and development Branches

-Python and pip should be installed globally.
-Create GitHub repo and clone locally, but do not cd into the directory.
+Python and pip should be installed globally, as well as Heroku Toolbelt.
+Create a GitHub repo and clone locally, but do not cd into the directory.
 In parent directory:

     $ django-admin.py startproject --template=https://github.com/heroku/heroku-django-template/archive/master.zip --name=Procfile projectname repo-name